-The three most common types of fading are low, mid, or high level of fading.
-However, which type of fading you want to have on your head completely depends majorly on your preference and also on your hair texture and face structure.
+The three most common types of fading are low, mid, or high levels of fading.
+However, the type of fading you want on your head completely depends on your preference and your hair texture and face structure.

-So, to clear this confusion today, we are going to discuss the differences between the different types of fading – low fade, mid fade, and high fade haircut.
+So, to clear this confusion today, we are going to discuss the differences between the different types of fading – low fade, mid fade, and high fade haircuts.

 Low Fade Haircut